SanPollo/PCWBackplane/README.md

 - Allows up to four expansion boards to be connected to the computer.
 - Has the same pin arrangement as the PCW's expansion edge connector so existing expansions can be connected without redesigning the board.
 - Multiple backplanes can be daisy chained if need be.
-- Can use either internal PCW power, or an optional external +5V power supply if more current is required.
+- For 5V it can either use the PCW's internal power, or an optional external 5V power supply if more current is required.
+The

 ![image](images/PCWBackplanePhoto.jpg)